Traumatic Dental Injuries in Union City, NJ

 Children’s permanent teeth that are not fully developed at the time of an injury need special attention and careful follow-up, but not all of them will need root canal treatment.
 In an immature permanent tooth, the blood supply to the tooth and the presence of stem cells in the region may enable your oral surgeon to stimulate continued root growth.

-With any traumatic dental injury in Union City, NJ, time is of the essence.
+With any causes of traumatic dental injury in Union City, NJ, time is of the essence.
 Contact our office immediately.